Epifanio Jiménez

 Epifanio "Epi" Jiménez Cruz (born June 11, 1965) in Carolina, Puerto Rico is a Puerto Rican politician who held many occupations in the New Progressive Party and was elected to a seat at 40th district in the Puerto Rico House of Representatives.
 Served as an officer in the Army National Guard of Puerto Rico.

 Early years and studies

 Epifanio Jiménez Cruz is the son of Epifanio Jiménez Meléndez and Miriam Cruz Rodríguez.
 He had primary and secondary studies at Colegio La Piedad in Isla Verde, Puerto Rico until he graduated.
 Later he went to the University of Puerto Rico where he earned a bachelor's degree in commerce with a concentration in Human Resources.
 Jiménez also enrolled in the U.S. Army ROTC program where in 1988 he was commissioned as a 2nd lieutenant and joined the Puerto Rico Army National Guard.
-Epifanio Jiménez retired from the Puerto Rico National Guard in 2015 rank of Lieutenant Colonel and continues to work on the logistics branch at the National Guard of Puerto Rico.
+Epifanio Jiménez retired from the Puerto Rico National Guard in 2015 with rank of Lieutenant Colonel and continues to work on the logistics branch at the National Guard of Puerto Rico.
 Epifanio Jiménez is the executive director of the PRNG Institutional Trust (FIGNA).